Our mission and core responsibilities

 Organisation of the bank’s operations is based on clearly defined core activities:

-The purpose of Norges Bank's liquidity management is to ensure that the Executive Board's interest rate decisions have a broad impact on short-term money market rates.
-This is achieved by steering the level of bank reserves, i.e. bank deposits at the central bank.
-More on Liquidity and markets.
+The purpose of Norges Bank's liquidity management is to ensure that the policy rate decisions of the Monetary Policy and Financial Stability Committee have a broad impact on short-term money market rates.
+This is achieved by steering the level of bank reserves, ie bank deposits at the central bank.

 Norges Bank’s settlement system settles interbank payments in banks' accounts at Norges Bank, and supplies society with banknotes and coins in a manner that promotes payment system efficiency.
 Norges Bank also oversees Norwegian payment systems.

 Norges Bank manages the Norwegian Government Pension Fund Global on behalf of the Ministry of Finance.
-More information available at the website of Norges Bank Investment Management.
+More information on nbim.no.